 So I searched for examples of animal and non-humanoid subgroups in SF movies.
 It was quite a thrill to bump into some and here they are.

-Jones was used by the military to collect the samples of software through the hulls of submarines using infra sound.
-The Navy got him addicted to drugs to make him work for them.
-When Johnny Mnemonic first meets him, Jones is a member of an underground movement called Lotek and is adept at breaking codes.
-He has his own personal water tank and he is, as we see in the movie, hooked up to a computer system used by the resistance for hacking satellites and television networks.
+Jones was used by the military to collect the samples of software through the hulls of submarines using infrasound.
+When Johnny Mnemonic first meets him, Jones is a member of an underground movement called Lotek and is very good at breaking codes.

-As Lotek Leader, J-Bone, explains to Johnny, Jones "cuts through hard encryption like a knife through butter".
-It seems the dolphin understands human speech and has some kind of an ultrasound beam to defend himself and others if necessary.
+As Lotek Leader explains to Johnny, Jones “cuts through hard encryption like a knife through butter”.
+It seems the dolphin understands humans when they talk to him and has some kind of an ultrasound beam to defend himself and others if necessary.

-His name is Rafe and he is a watchdog and guide.
-He is a creation of Pinwheel Robotics, just as most cyborgs in the year 2074 are, both human and animal.
-When we meet him in the movie Rafe is on the side of the renegades who have managed to escape from the webs of the mighty and heartless corporation.
+He is a watchdog and guide.
 On the outside, he looks like a regular canine, but you soon realize there is more to him than meets the eye.
 Think central processing unit!